 The main reason for the current focus on Operational and Strategic Risk is that they are more difficult to manage compared to the "financial risks".

 Some organisations have therefore said, non-financial risks are "in the too hard basket" and operational and strategic risks have therefore been neglected.
 The irony is that operational and strategic risks are by far the largest cause of major declines in corporate performance.
-J. Lam as far back as 2011 stated: "Studies of the largest public companies have shown time and, again, that strategic risks account for approximately 60 percent of major declines in market capitalization, followed by operational risks (about 30 percent), and financial risks (about 10 percent)".
+J. Lam as far back as 2011 stated: "Studies of the largest public companies have shown time and, again, that strategic risks account for approximately 60 percent of major declines in market capitalisation, followed by operational risks (about 30 percent), and financial risks (about 10 percent)".

 We, at Protecht, do "Risk Management".
 We do Market, Credit, Liquidity although this accounts for less than 10% of what we do.
 Most importantly we do Operational and Strategic Risk Management and have done for 20 years.
 We don’t need another name "non-financial risk" for the risks we manage and we certainly don’t need to resort to an "everything other than..." definition.